LesageArno/AIModelsAndApplication20252026M1InfoIA/README.md

 ```shell
 pip install -r requirements.txt
 ```

+To download the dataset and set it up properly, please follow the instruction in the <a href="src/src_img/PLACEHOLDER.txt">`src_img/PLACEHOLDER.txt`</a>.
+If the images are already in this directory, then you have nothing to do.

 ### Run
 #### Step 1: preprocessing and face extraction
 To run the project from the formerly `src` working directory and set up virtual environnement, you can run the script `RetinaExtractor.py` which will run the *Batch-Face model* to extract the faces from the `src_img` directory to the `working` and `working_coloured` directory.